jimmehc/CmdMode/README.md

 ## Getting Started
 ### Prequisites
-[PSReadLine](https://github.com/lzybkr/PSReadLine) is required.
-If you are not on Windows 10, you will need to install it prior to using CmdMode.
+[PSReadLine](https://github.com/lzybkr/PSReadLine), which is installed by default on Windows 10, is required.
+If you are not on Windows 10, and install CmdMode via the PowerShell Gallery, it will be automatically installed also.
+Otherwise, you will need to install it prior to using CmdMode.

 ### Installation
 Install via the [PowerShell Gallery](https://www.powershellgallery.com) like so: